alokrkmv/illumio/README.md

 4. To run the program and generate output run ````bash run.sh <lookup_table_path> <log_file_path> <output_file_path>````.
 The command line arguments are optional and if not provided then default paths will be used.
 5. The results will be stored in a txt file and the location of the file can be retrieved from console output.
 By default it is ````data/output/output.txt````

+###  Assumptions made
+**The following assumptions were made while designing the system
+1. Version of logs will be 2.
+2. The structure of the lookup table won't change
+3. The entire log file resides in a single data source.

 ###  Testing and evaluation
 #### Unit testing:
 1. you can run the entire test suit using the bash file ````bash run_unit_tests.sh````